pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 ---
-description: Leadership actually consists of three different roles—leading, managing, and coaching.
-Understanding the difference can be helpful to your success.
+description: When you step into a leadership role, you’re actually stepping into four distinct roles—leader, director, manager, and coach.
+Understanding each one can clarify where to focus your energy.
 keywords: "leader vs manager, leader as coach, what is leadership"
 image: "og/og-words-make-worlds.png"